EN-IH-WDPT-JUN21/UrszulaF_Mushrooms_All/README.md

 Front-end: https://github.com/UrszulaF/UrszulaF_Mushrooms_Frontend.git

 ## Intro
-This is Webpage for mushroom-picking fans.
+This is Website for mushroom-picking fans.
 There is information about main mushrooms in Poland, rules and advices for mushroom pickers, events & some animals information.

 It allows to:
 <ul>